nestauk/grjobs/README.md

 This will output a `'best_model.pkl'` that you can then load and apply to the job ads data.

-Alternatively, you can run the already saved, trained model on data from the OJO database by running:
+You can run the trained model on data from the OJO database by running:

 `python grjobs/pipeline/green_classifier_flow.py run`